Certificate in Chinese Language Courses

 Academic Terms (2020 – 21) (Provisional)

-Both Examinations consist of written papers and oral tests.
+The Certificate Examination is held at the end of the curriculum.
+It consist of written papers and oral tests.

 Both Putonghua stream and Cantonese stream consist of the following curriculum, providing balanced training in listening, speaking, reading and writing in Chinese.